Moving field inductive power transfer: History

 The number of battery electric vehicles (BEVs) has increased continuously in recent years but is still below expectations.
 The main reasons are the high purchase price due to the high cost of conventional lithium-ion batteries, the limited range, and the inconvenient and time-consuming charging process.
-This is, among other things, due to the need to accommodate heavy and large batteries in order to achieve a long range.
+This is, among other things, due to the need to accommodate heavy and large batteries to achieve a long range.
 The large weight, in turn, leads to higher energy consumption.
 In BEVs, the traction battery increases both the vehicle weight and the purchase price compared to vehicles with internal combustion engines.
 To overcome these problems, the mobility concept of an electrified road (E|ROAD) was developed based on electrically powered vehicles, which can eliminate the problem of range limitation with minimal, cost-effective energy storage.
 Contactless energy transfer from an electrified road should be able to provide a constant supply of energy to the electric vehicle.